palantirnet/drupal-skeleton/README.md

 If you're allergic to phing and Benadryl isn't helping, you can also remove the-build:

 1. `composer remove --dev palantirnet/the-build`
-2. `rm -r .the-build`
+1.`rm -r .the-build`
-3. `rm build.xml`
+1. `rm build.xml`
-4. This will remove drush, coder, and phpmd -- if you want those dependencies, you'll need to add them back to your project:
+1. This will remove drush, coder, and phpmd -- if you want those dependencies, you'll need to add them back to your project:

     ```
     composer require --dev drush/drush drupal/coder phpmd/phpmd
     ```

-5. Review your `web/sites/default/settings.*.php` files (the-build managed these for you)
+1. Review your `web/sites/default/settings.*.php` files (the-build managed these for you)
-6. Install your build tooling of choice... or nothing at all...
+1. Install your build tooling of choice... or nothing at all...
-7. _Update your project's README_
+1. _Update your project's README_

 See also: [Documentation on using the-build](https://github.com/palantirnet/the-build#using-the-build)